 Cathy's Kitchen Prescription LLC

-Straining fresh vegan yogurt is an age-old tradition to make yogurt cheese, called by many names & beloved throughout the Middle East & Asia Minor.
+Straining fresh vegan yogurt is an age-old tradition to make yogurt cheese, called by many names and beloved throughout the Middle East and Asia Minor.
 Strained, fermented yogurt makes a pretty wonderful cream cheese.

-Depending on your application & preferences, you can strain the yogurt less for a milder flavor & looser consistency.
-If you plant to roll your süzme in herbs, nuts & spices, as is typically done for “mezze” or appetizers, strain the yogurt overnight, 8-12 hours for a riper flavor & denser consistency which will make them a little easier to handle.
+Depending on your application and preferences, you can strain the yogurt for a shorter time period less for a milder flavor and looser consistency.
+To roll your süzme in herbs, nuts and spices, as is typically shared on “mezze” tables, strain the yogurt overnight, 8-12 hours for a riper flavor and denser consistency, which also makes them easier to handle.

-Za'atar spice blend (choose a blend that actually containers the herb za'atar, many do not)
+Za'atar spice blend (choose a blend that actually contains the herb za'atar, many don't)

-Roasted unsalted pistachios, skins removed & sliced or chopped
+Roasted unsalted pistachios, skins removed and sliced or chopped

 Fresh dill leaves